EXPLORE FEATURES

 Bolivia

-Bolivia is home to the world's largest salt flat, Salar de Uyuni, spanning over 4,000 square miles and resembling a giant mirror.
+Bolivia is home to the world's largest salt flat, Salar de Uyuni, which transforms into a stunning reflective mirror during the rainy season.

 14 people have been here.